Thomas Meehan (writer): Death

 Meehan died from cancer at his home in Manhattan on August 21, 2017, one week after his 88th birthday.
 Five months prior to his death, Meehan had undergone surgery, which later caused his health to deteriorate.

 Meehan was survived by two children from his first marriage with Karen Meehan, which ended in divorce, and three other children with Carolyn Wagstaff Capstick, whom he married in 1988 and with whom he remained until his death.

 Mel Brooks memorialized Meehan, tweeting "I'll miss his sweetness & talent.
 We have all lost a giant of the theatre."

+In 2023 his archives were donated to The New York Public Library for the Performing Arts' Billy Rose Theatre Division.